Dirk Englund: Career and research

 From 2010 to 2013, Englund was an Assistant Professor of Electrical Engineering and of Applied Physics at Columbia University.
-In 2013, he moved to Massachusetts Institute of Technology, where he is currently an Associate Professor of Electrical Engineering and Computer Science.
+In 2013, he moved to Massachusetts Institute of Technology, where he is currently a Professor of Electrical Engineering and Computer Science.

 Englund’s research focuses on photonic devices and systems for quantum information technologies and machine learning acceleration.
 He has contributed to a wide range of topics in photonics including quantum dot light emission in photonic crystals, solid-state quantum memories in nitrogen-vacancy centers in diamond, graphene integration for photodetectors, optical accelerators for machine learning, and programmable photonic circuits for cryogenic environments.
 In 2022, he and his team demonstrated power-efficient neural network inference on network edge devices using a fiber optic link and telecommunication components.

 His work has led to several spin-off companies: DUST Identity is developing diamond nitrogen-vacancy centers for authentication; Lightmatter is developing photonic computing platforms; QuEra Computing is building quantum computers using neutral atoms; and Quantum Network Technologies is developing quantum repeaters for networks.